- Print

 Note

-Other security administration tasks (such as resetting a user’s password) are described in the Lasernet 11 Administration Guide.
+Other security administration tasks (such as blocking a user from accessing Lasernet) are described in the Lasernet 11 Administration Guide.

 Users